 Catholic Schools Week is an annual celebration of Catholic education in the United States in January.
 An annual tradition that began in 1974, Catholic schools across the nation commemorate Catholic Schools Week with celebrations, Masses, open houses, and activities for students, families, parishioners, and community members.
 Catholic Schools Week events showcase and celebrate the rich traditions and the incredible value of Catholic education on both a local and national level.
 The traditional Catholic Schools Week celebration will take place from January 31 to February 6, 2021.

-This year, The National Catholic Education Association (NCEA) is adding a second week to celebrate Catholic Schools, called Discover Catholic Schools Week.
+Last year, The National Catholic Education Association (NCEA) added a second week to celebrate Catholic schools, called Discover Catholic Schools Week.
 This weeklong celebration is designed to help show potential students and families the benefits of a Catholic education.
 This year, Discover Catholic Schools Week will be held November 8–14, 2020.

 What sets Catholic schools apart?
 According to NCEA, there are more than 6,000 Catholic schools nationwide.
 These schools—serving elementary, middle, and secondary school students—are located across all regions, giving many families the opportunity for accessible Catholic education.

 The integration of faith with academic subjects, culture, and everyday life

 The emphasis of living out the faith as missionary disciples